adonese/adonese.github.io/_posts/2020-01-15-refactoring-and-debugging.md

   - retrieve the value and update the cache
   - get the value from the cache

+_You can see that we copy-pasted the previous listing._

 Now, we can use our rate service from different platforms without rewriting it over and over.

 But none of that fixed the problem.